Stay in Touch

 In that regard, I don’t think I’ve changed much from those days roaming the streets of Rabat.
 I’m a fan of sitting in coffee shops while traveling, listening to the conversations that people are having around me.
 Picking up some of the local language and expressions is essential for me to consider a trip successful.

 But don’t think I’m only happy traveling!
-In Charlotte, where I teach, I love talking to my students about what they hope to do next year, and in college, and beyond.
+In Guinea, where I teach, I love talking to my students about what they hope to do next year and beyond.
 I’m constantly reading (check out my goodreads account to see what I’m currently paging through) and listening to podcasts (Hardcore History, The Time Ferris Show, and The Candid Frame are favorites).
-I photography for work and play, and am always looking for another subject.
+I take pictures for work and play, and am always looking for another subject.
 And sometimes I fly planes.

 From the small bit of the world that I’ve been able to see, I’m amazed at all the interesting people and stories that exist.
 While I’m serving with the Peace Corps in Guinea, I hope that I can use this blog to share with you some of the stories and observations from this corner of the world.
 If you read something that you find interesting, or you just want to share an idea or ask a questions, please reach out and start a conversation!